Social Credit candidates, 1953 Manitoba provincial election: Bernie H. Rempel (Portage la Prairie)

 Rempel was 45 years old at the time of the election, and was a foreman with the Canadian Pacific Railway.
 He finished third out of three candidates with 784 votes (20.82%).
 The winner was Liberal-Progressive candidate Charles Greenlay.

 Rempel later campaigned for the House of Commons of Canada as a candidate of the Social Credit Party of Canada in the 1962 federal election.
 He received 1,669 votes in Springfield, finishing last in a field of four candidates.
 The winner was Joe Slogan of the Progressive Conservative Party.

 Victor Peters (Rhineland)

 Peters was the principal of Horndean school at the time of the election, and was formerly a Liberal.
 He won the nomination over Arnold Hiebert, a lumber merchant from Plum Coulee.
 There were approximately 100 people at the nomination meeting.

-He received 964 votes (30.73%), losing on the first count to Liberal-Progressive candidate Wallace Miller.
+He received 964 votes (30.73%), losing on the first count to Liberal-Progressive candidate Wallace C. Miller.